jreeee/awccccpp/README.md

 ## goal

-similar to awccc, aw4cpp aims to help you fill out AWC Challenges by adding dates and cheking if chosen entries fit their given requirement. additionally i want to implement a overview that displays the progress for all open challenges.
+similar to awccc, aw4cpp aims to help you fill out AWC Challenges by adding dates and checking if chosen entries fit their given requirement. additionally i want to implement a overview that displays the progress for all ongoing challenges.

 ## why rewrite and not fix the old app?